PF

 Instructions

-7. 7Rest for 10 minutes to allow the juices to recirculate back into the meat before serving.
+7. 7Rest the brisket for 10 minutes at room temperature to allow juices to redistribute.

 Nutrition — Per Serving